 There was an interesting postscript to Magnificent’s two-year-old season.
 Originally the horse had been registered in the ownership of a ‘Mr Todd’, a nom de course that played upon McLauchlan’s second name.
 However, with the proven ability of the horse, McLauchlan, like most proud men, could resist no longer the glamour and the reflected glory of publicly being associated with a putative champion of the Turf.
 The Keeper of the Stud Book, Mr Loddon Yuille, brought the application for a transfer of ownership under the notice of the Australian Jockey Club, and an official inquiry was held before duly processing the application.
 After all, there had been no fraudulent intent in the original registration.
 However, it was shortly after this, that the club severely curtailed the practice of having a nom de course.

 The Randwick Spring Meeting returned to a level of normalcy in 1945 following the cessation of hostilities.
-Racing on public holidays was once again permitted, and The Metropolitan reinstated to its rightful place on Easter Monday.
+Racing on public holidays was once again permitted, and The Metropolitan was reinstated to its rightful place on Easter Monday.
 However, the recent occupation of the course by the Army had left an amount of debris in the centre of the course, which not only disfigured the grandeur of the place but severely restricted parking space.
-Moreover, the heavily laden army trucks of recent weeks had cut-up parts of the track badly.
+Moreover, the heavily laden army trucks of recent weeks had cut up parts of the track badly.
+Nonetheless, one notable change was the mood of the racegoers.
+The end of World War II was, according to the writer Philip Roth, “the greatest moment of collective inebriation in history” and there was plenty of evidence at Randwick on Derby Day to confirm that observation.
 With the declaration of the Derby field, it transpired that thirteen horses – eleven colts and two fillies – would contest the race.

 The 1945 A.J.C.
 Derby field and race conditions are set out in the table below: